Stefano Nicastro

 Background

-I studied History at the University of Milan (Italy) and I spent my Erasmus in Istanbul (Turkey) at the Yıldız Teknik Üniversitesi.
-Subsequently, I completed a MSc in Middle Eastern Studies with Arabic at the University of Edinburgh and I further studied Arabic in Egypt at International House Cairo – ILI.
-I am currently a PhD Student in History at the University of Edinburgh.
+I studied History at the University of Milan (Italy) and I spent a semester abroad in Istanbul (Turkey) at the Yıldız Teknik Üniversitesi via the Erasmus programme.
+Subsequently, I completed a MSc in Middle Eastern Studies with Arabic at the University of Edinburgh and I further studied Arabic in Egypt at the International House Cairo – ILI.
+I am currently a PhD Student in History at the University of Edinburgh funded by the School of History, Classics and Archaeology Doctoral Scholarship.

 Qualifications